Mitigating The Risk From Airborne Infections

-This method measures the pressure differential across the room envelope and adjusts the amount of supply or exhaust air in the room to maintain the required differential pressure.
+This method measures the pressure differential across the room envelope and adjusts the amount of supply or exhaust air in the room to maintain the required room differential pressure.
 The challenges for this method include:

 - maintaining a well-sealed room for high room pressures